-APNA Annual Conference Abstract Submitter Toolkit: Educational Learning Outcomes
+Abstract Submitter Toolkit: Learning Outcomes & Educational Outline

-- Appropriate for the level of the learner
+- Is the learning outcome appropriate for the level of the learner (RN, APRN)?

-We recommend that you use Bloom’s Taxonomy action verbs for your outcome.
-Here is a handout which lists the different categories and possible verbs.
+We recommend that you use Bloom’s Taxonomy action verbs for your outcome:

 The educational outline summary, required as a part of the abstract submission, will answer the following two questions:

-- Examples: Q&A, feedback, discussion, small groups, etc.
+- Examples: Q&A, feedback, discussion, small groups, polling, etc.

 All submitters must log in with their APNA username and password.
 If you do not have a username and password, you may create one.